robertomorel/fin-api/README.md

 - [x] Should be able to create an account
 - [x] Should be able to seek for the customer bank statement
 - [x] Should be able to make a deposit
-- [x] Should be able to make a withdrawal
+- [x] Should be able to make a withdraw
 - [x] Should be able to retrieve the customer's bank statement by date
 - [x] Should be able to update the customer's account data
 - [x] Should be able to obtain customer account data